serokell/blog-posts/Alex and Happy Part 1/article.md

 n.b.: If you chose to use Stack, you might need to use `hpack --force` to override the current Cabal file.

-You may want to remove `src/Main.hs`, as we won't need it.
+You may want to remove `src/Main.hs` since we won't need it.

 ## Alex